The Systemic Design Research Network is a cooperative educational group founded in 2012 whose aims are:

 - To advance the knowledge, theory, and publications in the domains of systems-oriented design and industrial and social systems design methods in systemic practice.

-The SDRN was founded at AHO, Oslo School of Architectural and Design, in partnership with OCAD University, Toronto and is organized by a standing committee of five co-organizers Birger Sevaldson, Peter Jones, Harold Nelson, and Alex Ryan and Silvia Barbero.
+The SDRN was founded at AHO, Oslo School of Architectural and Design, in partnership with OCAD University, Toronto and is organized by a standing committee of six co-organizers Silvia Barbero, Jodi Forlizzi, Peter Jones, Harold Nelson, Alex Ryan and Birger Sevaldson.
 In 2016, Politecnico di Torino joined the SDRN for its research activities and master degree in Systemic Design “Aurelio Peccei”.
 SDRN is a cooperative association based on both academic and industry relationships, and invites faculty and students worldwide to participate in events and share research.
 We are a member group of IFSR and host a moderated, open online community.
 RSD participants are invited to join the online forum, and are welcome to participate with us in future activities: workshops, publishing, symposium events.

 As organizers of the Relating Systems Thinking to Design (RSD) symposium, discourses and publications have been developed for the following areas of research: